Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/05-bottom_up_rtl_kernel/doc/krnl_cbc.md

 ## Testbench

 AMD provides a simple SystemVerilog testbench for the `krnl_cbc` module with AMD AXI VIPs.
 The testbench sources are in the `~/krnl_cbc/tbench` directory.
-The `krnl_aes` module is instantiated in this testbench to connect with `krnl_cbc` via AXI4-Stream link.
+The `krnl_aes` module is instantiated in this testbench to connect with `krnl_cbc` via AXI-Stream link.
 Two AXI slave VIPs are used in memory mode, and two AXI master VIPs are used to configure the arguments and control the kernel execution.

 For `krnl_aes`, the AXI master VIP emulates the `ap_ctrl_hs` protocol for AES key expansion operation.
 For `krnl_cbc`, the AXI master VIP emulates the `ap_ctrl_chain` protocol for consecutive task pushing.
 In the testbench, the input and output data are divided into groups including a number of words.
 Both `input sync` and `output sync` are emulated in the testbench.
 For more details, refer to the ``tb_krnl_cbc.sv`` file.